 - Supply of sufficient safe, affordable, nutritious and sustainable food

 Some news to date has been positive – researchers have been guaranteed research funding for successful bids, e.g. under Horizon 2020, beyond the date of departure from the EU.
 However, longer term involvement terms for EU research participation is uncertain, as is the access to skills and people required for the science and innovation needs of researchers and the food industry, and what the future legislative environment will consist of post-Brexit.
 The government has published a paper outlining its broad ambitions in the research areas, “Collaboration on science and innovation – a future partnership paper” (https://www.gov.uk/government/publications/collaboration-on-science-and-innovation-a-future-partnership-paper); details are currently vague.
 For the IFST response to this paper see here.

 What IFST is doing about it

-IFST is co-organising (with nutrition organisations, British Nutrition Foundation, Nutrition Society, and British Dietetics Association) a Brexit summit, due to be held in early November, to explore the likely impact of Brexit on UK food regulations and the regulatory environment.
-While this event is invite only, we will produce a joint report for publication after the event.
+IFST co-organised (with nutrition organisations, British Nutrition Foundation, Nutrition Society, and British Dietetics Association) an invite-only Brexit summit, held in early November, to explore the likely impact of Brexit on UK food regulations and the regulatory environment.
+A joint report on this event will be available shortly.